Huegoxaga/notes/algorithm/README.md

   - `Postorder traversal` - traverses the left and right subtrees, and then visits the root.(recursive methods for left and right subtree run first)
 - Types of binary trees:
   - `Full Binary Tree` is a Binary Tree in which every node has 0 or 2 children
-  - `Complete Binary Tree` has all levels completely filled with nodes except the last level and in the last level, all the nodes are as left side as possible
+  - `Complete Binary Tree` has all levels completely filled with nodes except the last level and in the last level, all the nodes are as left side as possible at the last level
   - `Perfect Binary Tree` is a Binary Tree in which all internal nodes have 2 children and all the leaf nodes are at the same depth or same level
+    - For a perfect binary tree with height `h`, it has `2^h-1` nodes
   - `Balanced Binary Tree` is a Binary tree in which height of the left and the right sub-trees of every node may differ by at most `1`
   - `Degenerate(or Pathological) Binary Tree` is a Binary Tree where every parent node has only one child node
 - Application of binary trees: